AlexH-UB/Citation-Tracker/README.md

 #### 6. Settings

 Customize your window sizes, their looks and the shortcuts using the settings window (Standard shortcut -> Ctrl+q).
+You can also change your standard note format between Markdown and plain text.

 ![Change the settings](imgs/settings_GUI.png)
 ---